By Mehmet Kurtkaya, Published on August 1, 2018, Updated September 22, 2018

-I had already suggested connections between ancient civilizations in Eurasia and the Americas based on existing evidence.
-I had also stated that the Eurasian kurgans, Egyptian pyramids, Sumerian Ziggurats and Central American step pyramids were actually related by ancient migrations, and included similarities among Gobeklitepe and American Pacific Northwest artifacts as indicated by Gobeklitepe archaeologists.
+I had already suggested that there were connections between ancient civilizations in Eurasia and the Americas by analyzing the existing evidence: Eurasian kurgans, Egyptian pyramids, Sumerian Ziggurats and Central American step pyramids were actually related by ancient migrations.
+I had also included comparisons of Gobeklitepe and American Pacific Northwest artifacts as indicated by Gobeklitepe archaeologists.

 This finding is a blow to the Steppe Theory of Indo-European Urheimat.
-They also show the existence of Indo-European words in cuneiform records and suggest Indo-European was spoken in Anatolia since 2600 BC.
+The authors also note the existence of Indo-European words in cuneiform records and suggest Indo-European was spoken in Anatolia since 2600 BC.

 Iran - Central Asia related since at least 5000-6000 years ago

 Image from Wikimedia